Green Stream: Foundations of Play Therapy

-To provide participants with an introduction to play therapy history, theory, techniques and skills in play therapy.
-Upon successful completion of the five modules each participant will have gained:
+To provide participants with an introduction to play therapy history, theory, techniques, and skills in play therapy.
+Upon successful completion of the course each participant will be able to:

-- A sound understanding of the therapeutic powers of play and the principles underlying play therapy
+- List the therapeutic powers of play and the principles of underlying play therapy

-- An ability to identify at least six different models of play therapy
+- Describe at least six different models of play therapy

-- An understanding of integrative approaches and decision making: awareness of the continuum of directive-nondirectiveness in play therapy
+- Explain integrative approaches and decision making: awareness of the continuum of directive non-directiveness in play therapy

-- An awareness of the importance child development and play development in play therapy
+- Discuss the importance of child development and play development in play therapy

-- An understanding of the play therapy process and the role of the play therapist
+- Describe the play therapy process and the role of the play therapist

-- An ability to structure a play-based assessment to guide treatment planning
+- Design a play-based assessment to guide treatment planning

-- Knowledge of the importance of ethical issues for play therapists
+- Explain the importance of ethical issues of play therapists

-- Awareness of use of self in play therapy
+- Analyze of use of self in play therapy

-- Understanding the importance of relationship development in the therapy process
+- Describe the importance of relationship development in the therapy process

 - Experiential activities